-We offer educational advocacy, parent mentoring, parent education and monthly support groups, and family social activities so that all members can meet others who are similar.
+We offer educational advocacy, parent mentoring, parent education, monthly support groups, and family social activities so that all members can meet others who are similar.
 We also have a network of wonderful professionals who we can refer families to for professionals services if needed.

 For additional information and support, please visit any of our other sites: